-So you read our blog on how to identify what’s in your medicine cabinet, and are hopefully now trying to figure out how to dispose of your unused or expired medications.
+So you read Prescription Opioids 101 to learn how to identify what’s in your medicine cabinet, and are hopefully now trying to figure out how to dispose of your unused or expired medications.

-The next national Take Back Day will be in October, but that doesn’t mean you need to wait.
-To find a location near you, visit the DEA’s site search page and enter your zip code or county, city, and state for the location nearest you.
+The next national Take-Back Day is coming up October, but that doesn’t mean you need to wait until then.
+To find a location near you before then, visit the DEA’s site search page and enter your zip code or county, city, and state for the location nearest you.

 Returning your unwanted medicines to a take-back program is the safest and most environmentally-friendly way to dispose of unused medication.